hapax/hapax.github.io/fun.md

 In a prior life I earned a philosophy degree, and still take language on holiday from time to time.
 Some rambling discursions:

-- *Alien algebra, bat brains and other cognitive conundra* [[1](https://hapax.github.io/philosophy/alien-maths-1/)] (2020, blog post).
+- *Language, cognition and alien mathematics* [[1](https://hapax.github.io/philosophy/alien-maths-1/)] (2020, blog post).
 Is it possible to imagine life as a bat?
 And what has this got to do with alien math?